 When he isn't lending a hand with various indie film nonsense, Ben enjoys taking standardized tests, scavenging in the clearance aisles of big-box retail stores, and pining after movie starlets he'll never meet on this side of a pane of bullet-proof glass.

-Performances: Voice and Puppetry on Yowie and Orang Pendek.
-Additional puppetry on Willard Farmer.
+Performances: Voice and Puppetry on Yowie, Orang Pendek, Hunter Terry, and Jerry the Opossum.
+Additional puppetry on Willard Farmer, Convience Store Billy, and Sam Squatch.

 Puppeteer Lys Akerman-Frank was born in Sao Paulo, Brazil.
 She would eventually move to Minnesota where fate would bring her into contact with the crew of Creepy Acres.